Student Support Services

 For further information, contact any bookstore:

-Each campus library houses a collection of print and audiovisual materials including books, journals, magazines, newspapers, DVDs, videos, CD-ROMs and audio books.
-The library’s web page includes links to more than 40 databases providing access to online books, journals, magazines, newspapers and reference sources.
-Off-campus access to the databases is available for current students, faculty and staff.
+Each campus library houses a collection of print and audiovisual materials including books, journals, magazines, newspapers, DVDs, videos, CD-ROMs, and audiobooks.
+The library's website includes links to more than 50 databases providing access to online books, journals, magazines, newspapers, and reference sources.
+Off-campus access to the databases is available for current students, faculty, and staff.

 Other resources available to students include: